Clustering Cluster Algebras with Clusters: Machine Learning

 Whereas traditional PCA acts effectively with a linear mapping and hence linear kernel, kernel PCA can introduce non-linearity into the principal components, and hence identify non-linear structure in the data.

 As a testing ground, we perform PCA (i.e. linear kernel PCA) on the Grassmannian CV data and equivalent NCV datasets.
-In each case the 24 eigenvalues over this 24-dimensional data have largest 2 normalised values
+In each case the 24 explained variances over this 24-dimensional data have largest 2 normalised values

 respectively.
-These clearly dominate the data structure (other eigenvalues are all at least an order of magnitude smaller), and are respectively plotted as 2-dimensional plots in Figure \ref{pca_rf}.
+These clearly dominate the data structure (other explained variance ratios are all at least an order of magnitude smaller), and are respectively plotted as 2-dimensional plots in Figure \ref{pca_rf}.

 As shown in each of these plots the NCV data (10,000 tableaux) sits nicely within the projections of the much larger Grassmannian CV datasets.
 This again emphasises that the NCV data is representative in the principal components, and hence there is no significant linear structure that the supervised architectures can take advantage of in order to learn to distinguish the NCV data.
 It also further supports the point that the property that distinguishes cluster from NCV SSYT is more subtle, and hence it is even more impressive that the ML methods can pick up on it so successfully.